 As expected with these two reputable Bitcoin trading platforms, we found out during this review that both platforms have great customer support service.
 Most importantly, both eToro and Coinbase offer live chat support although we had to wait a bit longer for a Coinbase agent, mostly due to a large number of clients and the big size of this company.

 Other communication channels on both platforms include a submit a ticket form and email.
-But while eToro offers phone support, Coinbase currently does not offer any phone support with a live agent.
+Coinbase currently does not offer any phone support with a live agent.
 In terms of opening hours, the eToro customer support team is available 24 hours five days a week while the Coinbase support team is available for limited hours during the day.

 eToro vs Coinbase Safety & Regulation